• What is Copywriting?

 Don’t let fear of what people will think keep you from taking a step forward in your career.
 People will think things, no matter what you do.
 Keep your focus on your own goals and path and what’s right for you and you’ll excel.

-Your turn!
-Have you considered taking an internship after school?
+Did you take an internship after school?
 What happened?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!